 We started with some easy and nice slabby routes on the right hand side of the crag.
 This climbing venue, being quite isolated hasn’t been too visited so we took the caution of wearing helmets, which actually made sense after I pulled off a big rock whilst leading.
 Luckily nobody got hurt and I decided to finish the route as I wanted to push myself and overcome my fear of falling.
 We continued to climb some longer routes on perfect limestone.

 On the second day we moved our camp to Langarica Canyon to be closer to the beautiful scenery and be able to celebrate the New Year’s Eve in a very unique location.

 New year’s day was all about seeing something new, so we went more south to the small village of Cashove, as I’ve heard only good things about this place.
 We treated ourselves with a very generous meal at the only restaurant in the village with delicious homemade food and wine.

-We meet a local guy Tomi, Thomas or Thom (he gave us these options) and he invited us for Coffe, Raki and more Raki.
+We met a local guy Tomi, Thomas or Thom (he gave us these options) and he invited us for Coffee, Raki and more Raki.

 On the last day of the trip we went to see the rock walls above Cashove village, as there has been some development during a Patagonia Campaign in 2016 from some French professional climbers.
 The main wall towers above the city and gives spectacular views into the Vjosa Valley below.

-To be able to spent time in a very unspoiled and unexplored part of Albania was a perfect way to start the New Year.
-I am so happy that I met some very genuine local people, which seem to be very keen to see more tourists in the future so that they can be able to share their way of hospitality with others.
+To be able to spend time in a very unspoiled and unexplored part of Albania was a perfect way to start the New Year.
+I am so happy that I met some very genuine local people, which seem to be very keen to see more tourists in the future so that they can share their hospitality with others.